 Valentine’s Day is a special day meant to show those you love most that you care about them, but for some this day could trigger feelings of grief because their loved one has passed away.
 One Baylor College of Medicine expert discusses how one might cope with these feelings.

 Han explained that how someone copes is an individual process, but the tendency of some people to isolate themselves when they feel sad is generally not helpful, and this may be heightened during the pandemic.

 “Isolation can actually lead to feeling more depressed or it can lead to unnecessary thinking because you are alone with your own thoughts,” Han said.

-Making plans to be around family members or friends on a day like Valentine’s Day when you might feel sad is a good way to cope, he said, and some people may even find it helpful to attend a group or individual therapy session.
+Making plans to be connected to family members or friends on a day like Valentine’s Day when you might feel sad is a good way to cope, he said, and some people may even find it helpful to attend a virtual therapy session.

 There are ways that family members and friends can step up and help the grieving person as well, he said.

-“If you are surrounded by wonderful people who are very sensitive to your feelings, then they will actually be proactive and try to make sure they do something to help out,” Han said.
+“If you are supported by wonderful people who are very sensitive to your feelings, then they will actually be proactive and try to make sure they do something to help out,” Han said.

-Simply inviting someone to go to lunch is a great way to show that you care, he said.
-Even calling or video chatting with the person can show that you support them.
+Simply inviting someone to set up a phone call or video meeting with the person can show that you support them.

-“Overall, the key is to avoid isolation.
+“Overall, the key is to avoid isolation, even during these times.
 It is so easy to fall into that trap, especially when you are in that emotional state, but it’s not going to be helpful.
-You don’t need to walk through the day alone,” Han said.
+You don’t need to walk through that day alone,” Han said.